DomenicoHyatt/100-go-mistakes/README.md

 #### Misusing init functions (#3)

-TL;DR: When initializing variables, remember that init functions have limited error handling and make state handling and testing more complex.
+**TL;DR**: When initializing variables, remember that init functions have limited error handling and make state handling and testing more complex.
 In most cases, initializations should be handled as specific functions.

 An init function is a function used to initialize the state of an application.
 It takes no arguments and returns no result (a `func()` function).
 When a package is initialized, all the constant and variable declarations in the package are evaluated.
 Then, the init functions are executed.